 ” My last two business ventures have failed.
 Three years and probably $50,000 later, I am left with nothing but more excitement, experience, and clarity than ever before.”
 Kevin Swan.

-That piece of the quote is probably what we need to jettison out of our weird thoughts of not wanting to fail.
-The quote’s author didn’t say anything about winning a lottery in the end, but he tells us how excited he is about the future.
+That piece of the quote is probably what we need to scrap out of our weird thoughts of not wanting to fail.
+The quote’s author doesn’t say anything about winning a lottery in the end, but he tells us how excited he is about the future.
 And would you care to know that this man is disabled?
-He is disabled as in paralyzed; he couldn’t move any part of his body but his eyes and toes.
-Not even his mouth, he can’t feed – he has ALS.
+He is disabled, as in paralyzed; he couldn’t move any part of his body but his eyes and toes.
+Not even his mouth; he can’t feed.
 Yet, he’s hopeful.
 It’s not easy, but where’s our hope?

 If this happens in Nigeria, I bet the person will be crumbled to nothing feeling like a complete failure.
 But the point is, would it solve the issue?
 Or would remaining stagnant lead to success?

 I guess it’s about time we changed the orientation if we genuinely want to progress.

 The other side: We can’t rule out failure in the bid to succeed.
 However, we can succeed if we strive hard enough.

 Many of us don’t have the wholesome capital to start a huge business.
 My advice?
 Start small.
 Don’t borrow to avoid a heart attack.
 You can’t build an empire in a day, not even a year, go slow and be consistent.
 Rome wasn’t built in a day.

 It is often advisable to start a very sure business – more preferably, a hand skill you’re confident about.
 Don’t follow a trend.

 Have other side hustles.